Palembang South Sumatra, Indonesia Travel Guide

 Es Kacang Merah offers a refreshing dessert drink.
 Teh Tarik is a frothy, sweet milk tea.

-This simplifies dining for many visitors.
+This streamlines dining for many visitors.

 Kosher: Kosher options are extremely limited or absent.
 Travelers with Kosher dietary needs may self-cater or bring their own food.
-Allergens: Informing staff about specific allergies can be difficult due to language barriers.
+Allergens: Informing staff about specific allergies can be hard due to language barriers.
 Carry translated allergy cards.

 Preparation for severe allergies is advisable.